dagiteferi/ai-portfolio-platform/Docs/integration_documentation..md

 Welcome to the comprehensive guide on integrating the frontend and backend components of the AI Portfolio Chatbot.
 This document is designed to provide a clear, end-to-end understanding of how these two critical parts of the application communicate and work together to deliver a seamless user experience.

 This guide is tailored for a diverse audience, from project managers and stakeholders seeking a high-level overview to technical developers requiring deep insights into the codebase.
-Our aim is to ensure that anyone involved can confidently understand, discuss, and contribute to the integration aspects of the project.
+My aim is to ensure that anyone involved can confidently understand, discuss, and contribute to the integration aspects of the project.

 ## Table of Contents